viktorgodard/robotics/README.md

 # Arduino

+Viktor Godard's adventures in Arduino

-adventures in Arduino, starting on Oct 2018 with the book "Getting Started with Arduino" 2nd edition by Massimo Banzi.
+starting on Oct 2018 with the book "Getting Started with Arduino" 2nd edition by Massimo Banzi.

-I finished the book on 20181028 and did all the exercises, now on to more:
+I finished the book on 20181028 and did all the exercises.

+Below are the resources I used to learn how to convert my RC Tamiya Unamog so it could have basic autonomous capabilities.
+See the Unamogbot specs and sketch for final product.

+Resources:

 EXPLORING ARDUINO: A New Book by Jeremy Blum: https://youtu.be/dcyy6fHLkhg